jiachenyee/The-Key/README.md

 5. It should auto-pair with the micro:bit

 > im too lazy to bother signing this so... you'll just have to contend with the source code.

+### Customize
+You have the source code.
+Edit it yourself.